LoyolaChicagoBooks/introcs-csharp/rst/firstfunc.rst

 consistent amount.
 Three spaces is a common indentation.

-The whole definition does just that: *defines* the meaning of the name ``happyBirthdayEmily``, but it does not do anything else yet - for example, the definition itself does not make anything be printed yet.
+The whole definition does just that: *defines* the meaning of the name ``HappyBirthdayEmily``, but it does not do anything else yet - for example, the definition itself does not make anything be printed yet.
 This is our first example of altering the order of execution of statements from the normal sequential order.
 This is